Alessia Intrigila - Care & Community in Cambodia High School Special

 Although Cambodia has a troubled past, it is in stark contrast to the gentle and kind ways of the people themselves.
 The whole experience was a sobering lesson in appreciating what we have when so many have so little.
 Both trips were emotional ones and the experiences I had will stay with me forever.

 I was happy to arrive home, but I could have easily hopped on a plane back to Cambodia the same day.
-Taking part in the Short-term Special programme was definitely one of the most amazing experiences I have ever had and I know it is one I will always treasure.
+Taking part in the High School Special programme was definitely one of the most amazing experiences I have ever had and I know it is one I will always treasure.

 I miss the colourful streets, the markets, the food, the children at the placements and the amazing people of Cambodia and the staff that looked after us during our stay.
 I made some amazing friends and hope to see them again next summer!

 This trip was a huge eye opener and it’s hard to grasp that two short weeks have had such a massive impact.
 It has made me appreciate the little things as well as the big.
-To anyone that has the opportunity to take part in this Short-term Special I would definitely, one hundred percent urge you to take it.
+To anyone that has the opportunity to take part in this High School Special I would definitely, one hundred percent urge you to take it.